ndgithub/StockHawk/README.md

 # Stock Hawk
 Android application thats displays stock information from the Yahoo Finance API.
-This app was created to satisfy the requirements of Project 3 of Udacity Android Developers NanoDegree.
+Starter code was given by Udacity and can be found <a href = "https://github.com/udacity/StockHawk">here</a>.

 ## Screenshots
 <table>